san-diego-tech-hub/sdth-site/README.md

 5. Push your branch to your fork: `git push -u origin [BRANCH NAME]`

-6. Open a new PR against the `development` branch from your fork using the GitHub user interface.
+6. Open a new pull request against the `development` branch from your fork using the GitHub user interface.